John Bacon (loyalist): A skirmish at Manahawkin

 Manahawkin, New Jersey militiamen had heard rumors that Bacon and his men, now known as "The Refugees," were planning to raid the town.
 The local militia met on December 30, 1781, at Captain Reuben Randolph's home to plan the town's defense.
 On the morning of December 31, Bacon and his men, totaling between 30 and 40, arrived from the direction of Barnegat Township.
 Before the militiamen were fully organized, Bacon and his men opened fire, killing Lines Pangbon and wounding Sylvester Tilton.

 Long Beach Island Massacre

 On October 25, 1782, Bacon conspired with a Loyalist sympathizer who was working on the offloading of cargo from a cutter which had become stranded at Barnegat Shoals, to hijack the operation.
 He and his band stealthily murdered 19 men in their sleep, including Militia Captain Andrew Steelman.
-This attack, occurring after formal hostilities between the United States and Great Britain had paused because of peace negotiations, was considered so atrocious that Governor William Livingston put a bounty of fifty pounds on Bacon's head.
+The attack, occurring after formal hostilities between the United States and Great Britain had paused because of peace negotiations, was considered so atrocious that Governor William Livingston put a bounty of fifty pounds on Bacon's head.